Wordle spin-off Worldle tests your geography knowledge | Digital Trends

 Weary of Wordle?
-Or still a big fan?
+Still a big fan?
 Either way, if you fancy challenging a different part of your brain with a game that still offers that Wordle-type tease, then give Worldle a go.

 As its name just about suggests, Worldle tests your geography knowledge by getting you to guess the name of a country simply by its shape.